How To Make A Product Specification Sheet For Your FBA Product // Step-By-Step Guide

 How to create a product spec sheet that ensures you get the exact product you want from your supplier!

 If you can imagine a product, a factory can probably build it.
-China and Vietnam have a seemingly endless number of manufacturers that can make various products.
+China and Vietnam have an extensive network of manufacturers that can produce a wide range of products.
 But how do you know the supplier makes your product exactly as you want?
 With a well-written product specification sheet.
 While it takes several steps to make your idea into a product, one of the first things you must do is create a product specification sheet.
-Cosmo Sourcing has simplified this process into our simple sourcing, which has four steps: Plan, find, make, and ship.
+Cosmo Sourcing has simplified this process into our simple sourcing, which consists of four steps: Plan, Find, Make, and Ship.

 What Is A Product Specification Sheet?

-A product specification sheet is a document that details what your product is.
-There should be a broad overview and numerous sections detailing the components you want to deliver in a product.
-A good product sheet is concise yet thorough, containing everything the product needs without the fluff.
-The product specification sheet will be received by your manufacturers and used as a reference for quotes and your product’s manufacturing.
-Even before your product is made, a manufacturer must have a product specification to give you an accurate quote.
+A product specification sheet is a document that details the specifications of your product.
+It should provide a broad overview and numerous sections detailing the components you want to deliver in a product.
+A good product sheet is concise yet thorough, containing all the essential information the product needs without unnecessary details.
+Your manufacturers will receive the product specification sheet and use it as a reference for generating quotes and manufacturing your product.
+Even before your product is manufactured, a manufacturer must have specifications to provide you with an accurate quote.

-A product specification sheet will also be used later when you order samples.
+A product specification sheet will also be used later when you place your sample order.
 We use a modified product specification sheet as our sample evaluation form.
-In the sample evaluation process, which we’ll discuss later, we create a checklist from the product specification sheet and go through it line by line to check each detail on the sample to see what was requested.
+In the sample evaluation process, which we’ll discuss later, we create a checklist from the product specification sheet and review it line by line to verify each detail in the sample against what was requested.

 One thing to keep in mind when creating a product specification sheet is that manufacturers often cut corners.
 Be mindful of this and consider the details you want to highlight to ensure quality.
-You need to know that there is no such thing as a supplier that will get 100% of the product and details perfect, so you need to know what is acceptable quality to you and fill in your product spec sheet accordingly.
+Please note that there is no supplier who can provide 100% of the product and details perfectly.
+Therefore, you need to determine what acceptable quality means to you and fill in your product spec sheet accordingly.

 Here’s a free Product Specification template!

 If you’re unsure what a product sheet should look like, please download our template.
-Our product spec sheet is a basic template, so you should heavily modify your template to suit your product.
+Our product spec sheet is a basic template, so you should heavily modify it to suit your product.
 Regardless, fill in the email, and we’ll send you the template we use for our projects!

 Enter your email below!